Esther299/ArtVoyage/README.md

 # ArtVoyage
-This project was created as part of a reasearch for Tech Returners.
+This project was created as part of a research for Tech Returners.

 - Deployed Version: [ArtVoyage](https://artvoyage2000.netlify.app/)